stephanie0102/Tabular_ML_Project/README.md

 # Tabular ML Benchmark

 ## Project Overvie
 This project trains and tests tabular models on three datasets: CoverType, HELOC, and HIGGS.
 The default baseline uses the TabPFN model.
-All code is pure Python.
+All code is Python.

 ## Research Question
 Can a unified machine learning pipeline achieve better performance over a pretrained baseline on heterogeneous tabular datasets with varying class imbalance?